Ranarox/MonitoringSystem/Developer-Guide/Architecture-Overview.md

 - Taking actions
 - Modifying or combining

-Open Platform deploys and configures :
+The system deploys and configures :

 - Event Hubs
 - Event Grid
 - Azure Functions
 - Time Series Insights

-Open Platform provides examples on :
+It provides examples on :

 - Receiving and processing telemetry data in Azure Functions

-More on Data Pipeline : [Open Platform Developer Guide : Data Ingestion and Data Pipeline](Data-Ingestion-Data-Pipeline.md)
+More on Data Pipeline : [Data Ingestion and Data Pipeline](Data-Ingestion-Data-Pipeline.md)

 ![Data Pipeline](media/DataPipeline.png)